+When calculating: are solar panels worth it, lots of people will consider the environmental impact as well.
 At GI Energy we understand that the financial side of purchasing solar power has to stack up.
 However, solar panels don’t just produce cheaper electricity, they also produce clean energy, which doesn’t rely on fossil fuels.
 We can all help to make a difference with climate change, and your solar investment can contribute massively!

 Because we get really good sunshine here, and therefore really good solar production, the environmental impact is also really positive.
 The table below gives examples of how you can reduce Co2 by installing solar power.

 Please note, this table is designed as a rough guide only, and is not going to be 100% accurate.
 There are so many variables with individual installations and locations, it would be difficult to offer a generalised table like this that was 100% accurate.
 However, it does give a good guide, and you can see how drastically we can reduce our carbon footprint by installing solar panels!

 Solar is great…if it is done right!
 Unfortunately, with large Government rebates and a great financial return, the solar industry has been somewhat of an easy target for marketing companies to enter into, looking for quick sales.
 The industry is very saturated with a mix of some really good, reputable companies, and lots of questionable ones!
 You have to be really careful when choosing a solar retailer to look after your solar installation.
 The solar panels and inverter are important, and the installation is important as well.
 For what to look for with a solar installation, click here.
 We hear horror stories everyday of people losing deposits, not getting what they have been promised, or having a system stop working only to find the company they purchased from is longer around, and the equipment has no warranties.